Skip to content

 What does it mean when it says ..unless healed?

-• DM Interpretation for the game, for us in Pathfinder and DND only the cure critical wounds spells does it.
-We like to make sure it's not any type of healing for the system and make sure it's something higher level to represent a real risk.
+• DM Interpretation for the game, for us in Pathfinder and DND only the cure critical wounds spells does it with the reasoning being it is a "critical" hits and misses chart.
+Making it something higher level to represent a real risk.
 Yes, it's deadly until your higher level!

 How do you determine the number ranges for effects, Example: "Fingers Removed; dexterity reduced by 1-3"